clikhar/tccs-platform/README.md

 This is a development project.
 It is not yet an operational railway safety/communications system and must not be deployed for operational use without appropriate engineering validation, testing, approvals and certification.

-## ChatGPT GitHub Connector Test

-This line confirms that ChatGPT can write to the repository.